Royal Sherwood Foresters Militia: Long peace

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training.
 The permanent staff of the Royal Sherwood Foresters were charged with guarding the regimental stores in Newark Town Hall.
 This became an important duty towards the end of 1816, when it was feared that the Luddites would attempt to seize the arms.
 Night sentries were posted and the staff issued with live ammunition.
 One of the permanent staff was the poet Robert Millhouse, who had enlisted as a private in 1811.
 His poems attracted the attention of Maj John Gilbert-Cooper-Gardiner, who promoted him to corporal and placed him on the permanent staff in 1817.

 Colonel Gould resigned his commission in 1819, and Lt-Col Henry Coape was promoted to succeed him in command.
-In 1820 the regiment carried out its first training since 1814, then again in 1821, 1825 and 1831, but not thereafter, and the permanent staff of NCOs and drummers was reduced.
+In 1820 the regiment carried out its first training since 1814, then again in 1821, 1825 and 1831, but not thereafter, the ballot was suspended by the Militia Act 1829, and the permanent staff of NCOs and drummers was reduced.
 The Lord Lieutenant continued to commission officers in the regiment, Lt-Col Gilbert-Cooper-Gardiner succeeding Col Coape on his resignation in 1825, and after his death in 1833 Lancelot Rolleston, MP for South Nottinghamshire, was appointed to the colonelcy.